yaksies/pysspm-rhythia/README.md

 > Creates a SSPM v2 file based on variables passed in, or already set.

-*If no filepath is passed in, it will return file as bytes*
+*If no filepath is passed in, it will return file as bytes* <br>
+*Note: current version of pysspm-rhythia requires audio as a parameter for v2 filetype*

 **Variables that need to be covered:**